-Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans.
-The objective of this Statement is to address a practice issue regarding the scope and applicability of Statement No. 68, Accounting and Financial Reporting for Pensions.
-This Statement will be effective for the year ended December 31, 2017.
-Management does not expect this Statement to impact the District's financial statements.
+Statement No. 80, Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14.
+The objective of this Statement is to improve financial reporting by clarifying the financial statement presentation requirements for certain component units.
+This Statement amends the blending requirements established in paragraph 53 of Statement No. 14, The Financial Reporting Entity, as amended.
+This Statement will be effective for the year ended December 31, 2018.
+Management does not expect this Statement to have a material impact on the District's financial statements.

-Statement No. 79, Certain External Investment Pools and Pool Participants.
-This Statement addresses accounting and financial reporting for certain external investment pools and pool participants.
-This Statement will be effective for the year ended December 31, 2017.
-Management does not expect this Statement to impact the District's financial statements.
+Statement No. 81, Irrevocable Split-Interest Agreements.
+The objective of this Statement is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
+This Statement will be effective for the year ended December 31, 2018.
+Management does not expect this Statement to have a material impact on the District's financial statements.